AzureDevOps3/duffney.github.io/_posts/2017-02-20-AddCredentialsToPowerShellFunctions.md

 ### Working with [string] Passwords

 A good example of a cmdlet that accepts a string as a password is the `Invoke-Sqlcmd` cmdlet.
-Invoke-Sqlcmd is an extremely useful cmldet that allows you to interact with SQL via PowerShell.
+Invoke-Sqlcmd is an extremely useful cmdlet that allows you to interact with SQL via PowerShell.
 I use it all the time within my code to perform simple SQL insert, update, and delete statements.
 The problem is, I don't want to pass a clear text password to my function in order to use Invoke-Sqlcmd.
 I want to pass a credential object like I would when using a modern and well-designed PowerShell cmdlet.
 To accomplish this I have to hydrate and dehydrate a credential object.
 Which is fancy talk for create a credential object and extract out the username and password from it.
 You've already learned how to create credential objects in this blog post so I won't cover that in much detail.
 However, I will step the process of extracting or _dehydrating_ the username and password from a credential object.

 To demonstrate how to dehydrate a credential object, I've written a PowerShell function called `Get-AllSQLDatabases`.
-This function wraps around the `Invoke-Sqlcmd` cmdlet and queries a sql server for all it's databases.
+This function wraps around the `Invoke-Sqlcmd` cmdlet and queries a SQL server for all its databases.
 Notice that I have all the settings used before to add a credential parameter to my function.
-This allows me to pass in a credential object, like I've been teaching you throughout this post.
+This allows me to pass in a credential object like I've been teaching you throughout this post.
 But, how is that going to work if `Invoke-Sqlcmd` doesn't support the `-Credential` object?
-Well, the username and password exists within the `$Credential` variable.
+Well, the username and password exist within the `$Credential` variable.
 So, all we have to do is extract it.
 The user name is easy to obtain, we can get that by calling out the UserName property of the $Credential variable.
 In the example below, I'm storing that into a variable called $UserName.
 To obtain the password you have to use the `GetNetworkCredential` method of the $Credential object.
 The syntax for that is `$Credential.GetNetworkCredential().Password`.
 I'm taking the output of that, which is the password as a string and storing it to a variable called $Password.
 Keep in mind these variables are only accessible inside the function.

 Now, that I have a username and password variable stored as a string I can pass those to the `Invoke-Sqlcmd`.
-Instead of passing all the `Invoke-Sqlcmd` parameter and values on a single line, I chose to create a hash table and splat them to the cmdlet.
+Instead of passing all the `Invoke-Sqlcmd` parameters and values on a single line, I chose to create a hash table and splat them to the cmdlet.
 I didn't need to create an extra $UserName and $Password variable in this example.
 I could of just put the code inside the hash table or directly to the `Invoke-Sqlcmd` parameters, but this makes it a little easier to see what's going on.

 {% highlight powershell %}
 function Get-AllSQLDatabases {